Patch85/Patch85/README.md

-Hey, I'm Dillon!
-I'm a developer whose always interested in learning something new.
+Hi, I'm Dillon.

-I'm currently enjoying exploring Laravel with Inertia and Vue 3
+I'm a developer who is always interested in learning new things.

-In my free time, I like to relax with my wife and our 2 dogs and cat or sometimes I enjoy...
+Right now, I've been exploring Laravel with Inertia and Vue.
-- Singing & playing guitar
+In my day job, I work on a Synfony-based ERP system as well as a number of other projects using Raspberry Pi in a manufacturing environment

-- Reading fantasy novels
+When I'm not writing code for work or pleasure, I like to spend time...
-- Blacksmithing
+- with my lovely wife, our 2 dogs and cat
-- Woodworking
+- playing music
-- Gardening
+- brewing beer
-- Hiking
+- blacksmithing
-- Knitting
+- woodworking
-- Cooking & Baking
+- gardening
-- Other stuff
+- more!